maxkasy/Marienthal_Analysis/Readme.md

 ## Data access

 Data protection regulations prohibit us from sharing any of the data directly.
-The AMS (Austrian labor market serrvice) has, however, agreed to handle data access requests.
+The AMS (Austrian labor market service) has, however, agreed to handle data access requests.
 Please address such requests to [statistik.niederoesterreich@ams.at](mailto:statistik.niederoesterreich@ams.at).
 Data will be shared in the form of an archive with sub-folders, as described below.